 Theoretical cycles are approximations to the real cycles.
-They serve to study the performance of an engine.
-In a real cycle there are so many variables that affect the efficiency of the engine that it would be impossible to perform exact calculations.
+They are used to study the performance of an engine.
+In a real cycle there are so many variables that affect the efficiency of the engine that it would be impossible to make exact calculations.
 However, theoretical cycles allow us to make very reliable approximations.

-For the cycles of the endothermic motors, the approximations most used in order of approximation to the real conditions are three:
+For endothermic motor cycles, the most used approximations in order of approximation to the real conditions are three:

 - Actual cycle or indicated cycle, measured empirically.